-Rick Weber is a co-founder and principal of Arbor Ridge Partners.
+Rick Weber is the Managing Partner of Arbor Ridge Partners.
 Rick started as an attorney at an AmLaw 50 law firm and then became a federal prosecutor for the United States Securities and Exchange Commission.
 In 2000, Rick left the practice of law and co-founded Advocate Solutions – becoming one of the pioneers in the eDiscovery industry with the creation of Discovery Cracker.
 Since then, Rick has personally sold three other litigation technology companies – having led negotiations and due diligence for all of them.

 Having started and sold several litigation technology companies, Rick has deep industry contacts and an inside working knowledge of legal technology mergers and acquisitions.
 Rick’s background as an attorney and prosecutor for the SEC allows for a skillful understanding for how best to structure mergers and acquisitions.